Ledger and transaction fees: everything you need to know

 Purchase function and partners: Coinify, Moonpay, Mercuryo, etc.

-Ledger Live offers a feature to buy cryptocurrencies directly from the interface, thanks to partners like Coinify , Moonpay , Ramp, and Wyre.
-The cryptocurrencies are then delivered directly to your Ledger wallet , making it easier to secure your assets without using an exchange , this simplicity comes at a price: purchase fees are generally higher than on a traditional exchange.
+Ledger Wallet buy crypto " function directly from the interface, thanks to partners like Coinify , Moonpay , Ramp, and Wyre.
+Cryptocurrencies are then delivered directly to your Ledger wallet , making it easier to secure your assets without using an exchange , this simplicity comes at a price: purchase fees are generally higher than on a traditional centralized exchange.

-- In addition, there are sometimes network fees for delivery to your wallet .
+• In addition to this, there are sometimes network fees for delivery to your wallet .

-You can view the detailed charges before each transaction in Ledger Live .
-Ledger 's fees on the purchase therefore consist of partner commissions, any network fees , and the spread.
+You can view the detailed charges before each transaction in Ledger Wallet .
+Ledger 's fees for the purchase therefore consist of partner commissions, any network fees , and the spread.

 Compare purchase fees on Ledger Live and other platforms

-On Ledger Live, purchase fees amount to 4.5% by credit card and 1.7% by SEPA transfer.
+On Ledger Wallet, purchase fees amount to 4.5% by bank card and 1.7% by SEPA transfer.

-Ledger Live is therefore rarely the cheapest option for buying cryptocurrencies, but it offers the security of the Ledger and the simplicity of a direct deposit.
-For European users who want to buy their cryptocurrencies at a lower cost, we particularly recommend buying your cryptocurrencies on Gemini and then securing them on Ledger .
-Gemini offers:
+Ledger Wallet is therefore rarely the cheapest option for buying cryptocurrencies, but it offers the security of the Ledger hardware wallet and the simplicity of a direct deposit.
+For European users who want to buy their cryptocurrencies at a lower cost, you can, for example, buy your cryptocurrencies on OKX and then secure them on Ledger.

-- Strict regulatory compliance, with Gemini being one of the first platforms approved in the United States and holding the European license ( MiCA ).
+• Strict regulatory compliance, OKX being one of the first platforms to have held the European license ( MiCA ).
+It is on the AMF whitelist.

-Selling cryptocurrencies via Ledger Live: what are the fees?
+Selling cryptocurrencies via Ledger Wallet: what are the fees?

-Selling cryptocurrencies via Ledger Live also involves partners.
+Selling cryptocurrencies via Ledger Wallet also involves partners.
 Fees payment method (SEPA, card).
-Generally, they are comparable to those for buying : between 1.7% and 4.5%, plus network fees for sending the crypto to the buyer.
+Generally, they are comparable to those for buying : between 1.7% and 4.5%.

-Ledger Live allows you to convert one cryptocurrency to another (for example, BTC BTC ETH or USDT USDT using providers like Changelly or Paraswap.
-Swap fees include:
+Ledger Wallet allows you to convert one cryptocurrency to another (for example, BTC to ETH or USDT ) using providers like Changelly or Paraswap.
+Exchange fees

-- A commission from the partner (often 0.25% to 1%, but sometimes more depending on liquidity and token).
+• A commission from the partner (often 0.25% to 1%, depending on liquidity and token).

-It is advisable to consult the summary before validating, as fees may be higher for swaps involving tokens or during network congestion.
+It is advisable to consult the summary before confirming, as fees may be higher for exchanges involving tokens or during network congestion.

 Ledger Staking : what are the fees and how does it work?

-Staking involves locking up assets to participate in validating transactions on a Proof of Stake staking blockchain and receive rewards.
-On Ledger Live , you can stake many cryptocurrencies such as ethereum , polkadot , solana , tezos , Cosmos , and more.
+Staking involves locking up assets to participate in validating transactions on a Proof of Stake ( staking blockchain and receive rewards.
+On Ledger Wallet , you can stake numerous cryptocurrencies, including Ethereum , Polkadot , Solana , Tezos , Cosmos , and others.

 What are the fees for staking?

-- The fees are taken by the validators to whom you delegate your assets : usually between 4% and 10% of the rewards depending on the crypto .
+• The fees are taken by the validators to whom you delegate your assets : usually between 4% and 10% of the rewards depending on the cryptocurrency .

-- network fees apply when transferring or withdrawing staking (e.g. $0.04 on Solana ).
+• network fees apply when transferring or withdrawing staking .

 Ledger and staking fees : the platform always displays the estimated amount before validation.
 Ledger does not apply any staking Ledger , but you should check the commission of your chosen validator.